meshhq/node-typescript-boilerplate/test/README.md

-If you encounter an error while running tests like this:
+If you encounter an error while running tests like:
 ```
   "before all" hook
   0 passing (2s)